LocationThe Australian Sports Commission offices are located on the AIS Campus.

 - seek a review of our decision not to allow you access to document or not to amend your personal record.

-High Performance Centre (formerly Sports Science and Sports Medicine)
+High Performance Centre (including Sports Medicine bookings)

 Contact the High Performance Centre for physiotherapy, soft tissue and Sports Psychology bookings, sports medicine enquiries and for all matters relating to the Australian Institute of Sport high performance programs.